SFDO-Tooling/CumulusCI/docs/env-var-reference.md

 ## `CUMULUSCI_EXTRA_YAML`

-Colon-separated list of paths to additional YAML files to merge into the project config for each `cci task run`, `cci task info`, `cci flow run`, and `cci flow info` invocation.
+Comma-separated list of paths to additional YAML files to merge into the project config for each `cci task run`, `cci task info`, `cci flow run`, and `cci flow info` invocation.
 The `--extra-yaml` flag on those commands takes precedence when both are set.
+Paths containing commas cannot be expressed here; use the repeatable `--extra-yaml` flag instead.
+See
-See [the CLI reference](cli.md#the-extra-yaml-flag) for merge semantics.
+[the CLI reference](cli.md#the-extra-yaml-flag) for merge semantics.

 ## `CUMULUSCI_KEY`